Skip to main content

 RRSPs are designed to help you save money for retirement by postponing tax payments on your contributions.
 You contribute money to your RRSP while you’re working and earning an income.
 During retirement you’ll (in theory) have a lower total income.
 This means you’re in a lower tax bracket and the money you’re withdrawing from your RRIF is taxed at a lower rate.

 You must start taking a RRIF income by the end of the calendar year in which you turn 72.
-For example, if you turned 72 in 2018, you have until Dec.
-31 of 2018 to start getting that money.
+For example, if you turn 72 in 2025, you have until Dec.
+31, 2025 to start getting that money.

-How much do I have to withdraw from my RRIF each year?
+How much do you have to withdraw from your RRIF each year?

 The minimum amount you must withdraw from a RRIF each year is based on a percentage of the balance of the total investment at the start of the year.
 These percentages increase as you get older.
 There is flexibility here too, as you can choose how often you take money from the account: monthly, quarterly, semi-annually or annually.

-There are a set of minimum withdrawals that you have to make from your RRIF , but there is no maximum withdrawal.
+In 2015, a new set of minimum withdrawals that you have to make from your RRIF was set up; there is no maximum withdrawal.
 The percentage starts at just over 5% when you turn 71 and tops out at 20% for those aged 95 and over.
 If your partner is younger than you, you can use his or her age to calculate the minimum amount you must withdraw each year.

-Can I convert a RRIF back to an RRSP?
+Can you convert a RRIF back to an RRSP?

 The information provided is based on current laws, regulations and other rules applicable to Canadian residents.
 It is accurate to the best of our knowledge as of the date of publication.
 Rules and their interpretation may change, affecting the accuracy of the information.
 The information provided is general in nature, and should not be relied upon as a substitute for advice in any specific situation.
 For specific situations, advice should be obtained from the appropriate legal, accounting, tax or other professional advisors.